dovecot/documentation/source/configuration_manual/dovemon.rst

    Figure 2: Different backends assigned to each dovemon process

-As shown in the above figures, each dovemon process is interacts with a separate director and notifies it if backends need to go down or up.
+As shown in the above figures, each dovemon process interacts with a separate director and notifies it if backends need to go down or up.
 At each cycle of operation, dovemon polls the director for a list of all backends and performs a set of tests for each backend in a separate thread.
 By default, this